adjust/dev-docs/docs/fragments/example-intros/requesttrackingauthorizationwithcompletionhandler.md

 nosearch: true
 ---

-In this example, we log a human-readable description of the user's authorization status when they interact with the prompt.
+This example demonstrates how to log a human-readable description of the user's authorization status when they interact with a prompt.